 Distribution for inland shipping

 The products of the Periskal group are distributed in Europe by own companies and distributors.
 A complete list of distributors can be found elsewhere on the site.
 The biggest distributor in the Benelux is Radio Holland from Rotterdam, in Germany this is Kadlec & Brödlin.
-Distribution in Rumania is done by Periskal Rumania, in Serbia by Periskal Serbia and in Ukraine by Periskal Ukraine.
+Distribution in Rumania is done by Periskal Rumania,

 Products of the Periskal Group are available in Belgium, the Netherlands, France, Germany, Switzerland, Austria, Hungary, Croatia, Serbia, Bulgaria, Rumania and Ukraine.
 Other countries can be handled by the head office.